 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.

 Serious and substantial waste

 Serious and substantial waste is the uneconomical, inefficient or ineffective use of resources that could result in losing or wasting public money.